nilenso/dangular3-rails/README.md

 # Dangular3::Rails

-This is the asset pipeline gem for [dangular3](https://github.com/nilenso/dangular3).
+This is the rails asset pipeline gem for [dangular3](https://github.com/nilenso/dangular3).
 This also bundles [bullet.js](http://bl.ocks.org/mbostock/4061961#bullet.js) which is a dependency for the bullet_graph_directive.

 To customize the d3 graphs, use the assets in [dangular3](https://github.com/nilenso/dangular3) instead of this.